A Q&A with Gavin Hammar on Social Media Management

 One thing that’s catching on is snackable content, where you give people a tiny taste of a brand before you give them long-form content.
 The goal is to provide them with a snapshot of what the brand stands for, and something short and catchy that elicits an emotional reaction.
 Gradually, you can build a following based on people who engage with this content.
 Ultimately, it allows you to drive more engagement from your long-form content because they’ve bought in, and they trust you more.

 Reputation.com helps brands optimize social media and reviews for improved online reputations.
-Download our free guide to Getting Started with Online Reputation Management.
+Download our free ebook How to improve your reputation with effective social media management report.